What is the risk of Yellow Fever in Uganda?

 mosquito.
 Yellow fever.
 Uganda Info for Travellers.
 Dr Prevatt children's travel doc

-Ask the Travel Doc: what is the likelihood of catching Yellow Fever while on holiday in Uganda?
+Ask the Travel Doc: what are our chances of getting Yellow Fever on holiday in Uganda?

 In summary: the risk is “negligible” but you still need to have proof of having had the Yellow Fever vaccine in order to enter the country.

-The “Ask the Travel Doc” series is designed to answer some of your frequently asked questions (FAQs) about tropical medicine and travel to East Africa.
-The FAQs are based on some of the enquiries I’ve received here on Diary of a Muzungu over the years.
+The “Ask the Travel Doc” series is designed to answer some of your frequently asked medical questions (FAQs) about travel to East Africa.
+The FAQs are some of the many enquiries I’ve received here on Diary of a Muzungu over the years.

 Uganda travel health info courtesy of Dr Natalie Prevatt and Charlotte Beauvoisin, Diary of a Muzungu

 I am advised by Dr Natalie Prevatt, a British Travel Medicine doctor who I became friends with when she worked here in Uganda.
-Dr Prevatt (MBBCH, MRCPCH, DTMH, DPID CTH) is a Paediatric Consultant certified in Infectious Diseases, Travel Medicine, and Tropical Medicine.
+Dr Prevatt (M.B.B.C.H., M.R.C.P.C.H., D.T.M.H., D.P.I.D.
+C.T.H.) is a Paediatric Consultant certified in Infectious Diseases, Tropical and Travel Medicine.
 She chairs The International Society of Travel Medicine’s paediatric board.
-Although she specialises in addressing the needs of travelling pregnant women and children through services like the Children’s Travel Doc, she is a mine of info on a long list of tropical diseases.
-She’s given me tons of helpful advice over the years, from mosquito and tsetse bite prevention to how to travel with an upset stomach.
-Scroll down for more info on Dr Prevatt’s recently launched telephone service so she can advise you too – just so long as she still has time for me! 😉
+Although she specialises in the needs of travelling pregnant women and children, she is a treasure trove of info on tropical diseases.
+She’s given me tons of helpful advice over the years, from mosquito and tsetse bite prevention, to how to travel with an upset stomach.
+She’s recently launched The Children’s Travel Doc telephone service preparing people for travel so she can be on the end of the phone for you too – I just hope she’ll still have time for me 😉

 Frequently asked questions about Yellow Fever and travel to Uganda courtesy of the “Ask the Travel Doc” series.